aadilmallick/my-notes-docusaurus/docs/js-frameworks/01-react.md

 > [!NOTE]
 > `useReducer` also offers a bit more flexibility than `useState` since it allows you to decouple how the state is updated from the action that triggered the update - typically leading to more declarative state updates.

+### `useLayoutEffect`

+The `useLayoutEffect` runs side effects the same way as `useEffect` except that the side effects (including state changes) run BEFORE the rendering stage.

+> [!NOTE]
+> Use `useLayoutEffect` if you need to synchronize state with the DOM or layout, basically for some use case where the side effect needs to run before the browser paints the screen.

+Don't use `useLayoutEffect` unless you're synchronizing externally with the layout.

 ## 101 Tips